9brada6/tabs-with-posts/development.md

 ### Icons

 - Do something with rating icons packs.

 - Make all icons align perfectly, under all conditions, tested on Firefox.
+- Add a nice visual test to compare multiple inline icons.

 - Make icons work also inline and via a file.

-- Add License to FontAwesome
+- Add License to FontAwesome and all other icons.
+- Add accessibility to icons.

 - Add a test to not use presentational attributes.
 Instead put everything into a style attribute?
+- Remove useless style attributes, like those with even odd.

 - Add test: Each icon to be correct identified in the category.
+- Add test: Each comment icon to have a corresponding disabled icon.
 - Add test: each id to be composed of maximum 5character words between "-".
 Each icon to not have any group tag.
-- Add a nice visual test to compare multiple inline icons.
+- Verify each icon comment corresponding if correct visually.

 - Make TWRP thin comments pixel perfect?

+- Make all comment icons to have a corresponding disabled icon, add a test.

 ### JS/SCSS